Mythology and lore of creation

 Phase 1 : Research

-Over the course of ten months in 2018 and 2019, I traveled and researched in major cities throughout Iran where rug production has been the main source of income for majority of nomadic tribes and tribal villagers.
+Over the course of ten months in 2018 and 2019, I traveled and researched in major cities throughout Iran where rug production has been the main source of income for majority of nomads and villagers.

 I spent time with close to 80 weavers, women from very humble backgrounds, discussing how and when they began weaving, what impact weaving has had on their lives and how they regard it as artisans.
 They shared their memories from childhood, as young women and later as wives who would use this craft to support their large families.